The Show Must Go On

 The English Language Art Standards for Kindergarten

-The English Language Arts Standards are clear and non-negotiable:
+The New York Department of Education’s English Language Arts Standards are clear and non-negotiable:

 In summary then, students should be able to demonstrate an understanding of listening and speaking skills for effective communication.
 In Kindergarten, the student must learn to speak clearly, guide a listener to understand important ideas, describe people, places, things and locations, increase vocabulary, speak in complete sentences, follow and create a sequence, and paraphrase what they have heard.
 I would argue that show and tell helps to meet these standards, and then some.